cselab/corpuscles/README.md

 # Introduction
-This is a C library to resolve the elastic energy and force of a membrane surface, which is represented by an unstructured triangulate surface.
+This is a C library to resolve the elastic energy and force of a membrane surface, which is represented by an unstructured triangulated mesh.
 It also simulates transformations between different configurations/shapes of a closed membrane by a minimization procedure under various constraints, such as a constratint of total area, total volume and/or area difference between outer- and inner-surface.

+Different optional components can be switched on/off at will

+I. Bending elasticity of lipip bilayer
+a) minimal model [ref/eq to fill]
+b) Helfrich/spontaneous model [ref/eq]
+c) bilayer-couple model [ref/eq]
+d) area-difference elasticity model [ref/eq]

+II.
+Strain (both shear and strecth) easlticity of cytoskeleton
+a) harmoic chain model [ref/eq]
+b) worm-like chain model [ref/eq]
+c) Skalal et al. law [ref/eq]
+D) LimS et al. law [ref/eq]

+III.
+Viscosity of lipid membrane

+IV.
+Thermal fluctuations of lipid membrane

+V. Constraint of total area of a closed membrane surface

+VI.
+Constratin of total volume of a closed membrane surface

 # Install
 Minimal requirements `pkg-config`, `make`, `gcc-c`.
 Optional